 The college provides network access in classrooms, laboratories, the library, offices and student residence hall rooms.
 While the college is committed to free speech and open access to information and communication, these must be tempered by the need to respect others' rights to speech, access and communication.
 Each user is expected to balance their needs with the needs and expectations of the college community as a whole.
-The college reserves the rights to limit bandwidth to users and access to non-academic, resource intensive applications if they threaten to interfere with academic uses of the campus network.
+The college administrators reserve the right to limit bandwidth to users and access to non-academic, resource intensive applications if they threaten to interfere with academic uses of the campus network.

 Users on the network must not attempt to conceal, mask or misrepresent their identity or the identity of computers when using the network.
 Users shall not employ software or hardware that interferes with the operation or security of the network.
 Users shall not interfere with the administration of the campus network nor shall they attempt to breach any network or resource security system.
-In administering the network, network activities of users may be monitored as to type and quantity.
-Users are responsible for all network activities originating from resources provided them by the college.
+In administering the network, network activities of users may be monitored as to the type and quantity of usage.
+Users are responsible for all network activities originating from resources provided to them by the college.

-Security (technology)
+SECURITY (TECHNOLOGY)

-Under no circumstances will any software, commercial or homemade, designed for the purpose of gaining unauthorized access to a computer system, network or electronically stored information, be introduced to the BPC network.
+Under no circumstances will any software, commercial or homemade, designed for the purpose of gaining unauthorized access to a computer system, network or electronically stored information, be introduced to the Brewton-Parker College network.
 This includes computers in computer labs, library, faculty, and staff computer systems.
 If software on a student's personal computer violates the security of the college network, the student will be immediately suspended from access to the network until the software in question is removed from that student's personal computer.

-Under no circumstances should you use another individual's username and password.
-If your login information is not working, you need to contact Technology Services for assistance by emailing techsupport@bpc.edu using your BPC email.
+Under no circumstances should students use another individual's username and password.
+If a student's login information is not working, they need to contact Technology Services for assistance by emailing techsupport@bpc.edu using their Brewton-Parker College email.